Education MA, Adult Learning in Informal and Formal Contexts II, 7.5 credits

 Teaching form

-Teaching is primarily conducted online with a number of mandatory meetings.
+Teaching is conducted mainly online, with a number of mandatory digital meetings.

 Examination form